 Main – Mysterious crop circles near Runton Hall.
 What can it mean?

-Top inset – I was stationary while taking this picter for six seconds tops – quite enough time for this insistent convoy of wankers to form.
+Top inset – I was stationary while taking this picter for six seconds tops – quite enough time for this convoy of wankers to form.

 Middle inset – Joe delightedly interrupts a curry to break the news that we are to receive three new pygmy goats.